Codigo-io/docs/docs/guides/solana/build-and-deploy.md

 ## 🚀 Build and Deploy with Codigo UI

-The easiest way to build and deploy your smart contract is using Código's intuitive UI interface.
-No terminal commands needed!
+The easiest way to build and deploy your smart contract is using Código's intuitive UI interface in 1 click

 </summary>